jasonrhaas/jasonrhaas.github.io/_posts/2017-07-18-fostering-a-successful-remote-work-culture.markdown

 Teams working remotely is more common then ever.
 The combination of flexibility, high speed Internet, and the right tools make working remotely a viable option for may teams.
 It's given rise to a whole generation of people that not only can work remotely, they expect it.  [reference]

 What do I know about working remotely?
-I worked successfully in a remote capacity for almost 3 years.
+I've worked successfully in a remote capacity for almost 3 years.
 In that time, I lived in various parts of the United States, and traveled around the world with a program called Remote Year.
 I am passionate about fostering a culture that allows teams to not only work remotely, but thrive.

 Here are the 5 traits that are absolutely essential to fostering a healthy remote work culture.